CharlieSaid/wargame/readme.md

 ## Build Squads and Battle your Rivals

-This is a simple wargame where you can build squads of units and battle other players.
+This is a simple wargame where you can build squads of units.

-### Geography System
-Each user has the ability to fight the 2 users ranked above them and the 2 users ranked below them at will.
-This represents the location of rival armies and their distance from each other.
-Since the enemies ranked 2 away are geographically farther, attacking an enemy ranked 2 away from you includes a -1 morale boost.

-.
--
-0
--
-.

-### Roving System
-Each user has an outpost they occupy and defend.
-Users can spend loot to improve their outpost's defensive capabilites.
-Outposts captured can be moved into as the user's new home outpost.
-Outpost upgrades remain with each outpost even if you lose that outpost and someone else gains it.

 ### Combat Loop
 When combat starts, each unit starts at a distance (100) from the enemy units.
 Since defending units are always in a specific outpost, they are all the same distance from each other.